Pasadena City College to UC Berkeley

 Linear Algebra

-MATH 54 — Linear Algebra and Differential Equations (linear algebra component)4 units
+MATH 54 — Linear Algebra and Differential Equations (linear algebra component only; CS accepts LA course alone)4 units

 Courses with no equivalent must be taken at UC Berkeley after transfer.
 Factor this into your first-year course plan.